Art History Course Descriptions

 4322 Special Problems.
 (WI)

 An advanced level, independent study in art history, aesthetics, and criticism.
 The emphasis of the course is on scholarship, research, and writing.
+Art history majors may take Special Problems to write an art history thesis, as arranged with an art history faculty member.
 May be repeated with different emphasis for additional credit.
 Prerequisite: Consent of instructor.

 4325 Art History Internship.